egisatoshi/concordance/README.md

 <img width="100%" src="https://raw.githubusercontent.com/egisatoshi/concordance/master/images/demo.png" />

-The above is a demonstration that listed up all usages of the word "introduce" from the R6RS.
+The above is a demonstration that listed up all usages of the word "introduce" from R6RS.
 (I have been developing [a new programming language](https://github.com/egison/egison).
 When I am writing its manual, I refer to manuals of other languages to learn and verify the usage of a word.)